Google Tag Manager enables you to manage tracking scripts for a single or multiple pages via a centralized admin panel.

 Google Analytics

-Although you have the Google Analytics extension in MyCashflow, you may want to enable the service via Tag Manager (especially if your online store uses multiple tracking scripts).
+MyCashflow provides a Google Analytics extension, but it is also possible to setup the service via Tag Manager (this is advisable if your online store uses multiple tracking scripts).

 To enable Google Analytics: